AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 interesting types are usually private, and we need some way for clients to create and initialize objects.

+.. admonition:: Historically

+    Prior to Ada 2005, constructor functions (that is, functions that create new objects and return them) were not allowed for limited types.
+Since Ada 2005, fully-general constructor functions are allowed.

+Let's see an example:

 .. code:: ada no_button project=Courses.Advanced_Ada.Limited_Types.Constructor_Functions

     with Ada.Strings.Unbounded; use Ada.Strings.Unbounded;